LatamLink/latamlink.io/docs/data-entities-nodes.md

 ## Data Update Tool

-To access the user interface to update data, select the "Update Node Info" option in the [Network Monitor] (https://dashboard.latamlink.io).
+To access the user interface to update data, select the "Update Node Info" option in the [Network Monitor](https://dashboard.latamlink.io).

 ## Implementation Phases

 ### Phase  I
-#### Self-generated list of all block producers extracted from the blockchain.
+#### Self-generated list of all validator nodes extracted from the blockchain.
  - Node account name
  - Type of node entity
  - Node public key